cczhuang420/JobSearch/README.md

 * You will need to sign up and subscribe to use this API.
 They offer a basic plan which is free for "200 requests/month"
 * Normally it is enough for testing: however, please contact the author if you encounter any problem.
 * Copy your X-RapidAPI-Key, and go to the .env file; then, place your API key there.

+Example (random key, and remember that you need to copy your API key and paste as following in .env file):

+> API_KEY=eassdjdsfjfvdjksnsdkj11293884379hdsfjfkjfk

 #### How to run?
 You will need to have npm installed to be able to run this app.
 There are two options to test this app: